pwoodworth-jefcoats/climate-indicators/Indicator_Dashboard/Descriptions/ENSO_description.md

 the ocean, marine ecosystems, and fisheries is an active area of research.

-**Status of the Indicator**
-The Oceanic Niño Index (ONI) indicated a transition from El Niño to neutral conditions in 2024.
-In 2024, the ONI ranged from -0.53 to 1.78.
+**Status of the Indicator** The Oceanic Niño Index (ONI) remained in largely neutral conditions in 2025.
+In 2025, the ONI ranged from -0.55 to 0.02.
 This is within the range of values observed previously in the time series.

-**Indicator Data**
-Description: The three-month running mean (referred to as a season) of satellite remotely-sensed sea surface temperature (SST) anomalies in the Niño 3.4 region (5°S – 5°N, 120° – 170°W).
+**Indicator Data** Description: The three-month running mean (referred to as a season) of satellite remotely-sensed sea surface temperature (SST) anomalies in the Niño 3.4 region (5°S – 5°N, 120° – 170°W).
 The Oceanic Niño Index (ONI) is a measure of the El Niño – Southern Oscillation (ENSO) phase.
 Warm and cool phases, termed El Niño and La Niña respectively, are based in part on an ONI threshold of ± 0.5 °C being met for a minimum of five consecutive overlapping seasons.
 Additional atmospheric indices are needed to confirm an El Niño or La Niña event, as the ENSO is a coupled ocean-atmosphere phenomenon.
 The atmospheric half of ENSO is measured using the Southern Oscillation Index.

 Timeframe: Three-month running average.